alexch/codelikethis/public/lessons/learn_to_code_with_javascript/null.md

 *graceful* - generally good for users

-  * provide information and context
+  * provide information and context in non-technical language
   * help user accomplish their goal
-  * allows user to try again immediately
+  * allow user to try again immediately

 *fail-fast* - generally good for coders

   * exposes errors early
   * forces you to think through "rainy day" scenarios
-  * provides information about the state of the program at the moment
+  * provides information about the state of the program at the moment the error happened

 # JavaScript has several nulls